infinum/wordpress-handbook/Website Optimization/There is always room for improvement.md

 #### 3. Reducing HTTP requests

 All the resources a website is using are fetched from the server via HTTP requests, making them a major factor in how fast a web page loads.
-The fewer HTTP requests, the faster the page will load.
+Fewer the HTTP requests, faster the page will load.
 One important method and the first step to reducing the number of HTTP requests is to combine multiple scripts into a single script and combine CSS styles into one stylesheet.
 Don't overdo it, though, sometimes 2 requests are better than 1 if the one request is very large in size!

+HTTP/2 made this less of an issue, allowing a bit more freedom in code splitting.

 #### 4. Keeping mobile in mind